brendan123/Semantic-Segmentation/docs/knowledge-distillation.md

 ![9](https://github.com/brendan123/Semantic-Segmentation/blob/milestone-4/docs/images/9.png)
 ![10](https://github.com/brendan123/Semantic-Segmentation/blob/milestone-4/docs/images/10.png)

-## Training and Validation Loss vs. Epochs
+## Validation Loss vs. Epochs

-As can be seen, the training and validation loss still decrease for the first couple of dozen epochs then plateaus, but the best HPO model hits a lower loss for validation than the previous best model.
+As can be seen, the validation loss still decrease for the first couple of dozen epochs then plateaus.
+The model achieved a similar validation loss to the prior HPO model.
+We believe this to be due to the high number of epochs we tried this time.

 ![graph](https://github.com/brendan123/Semantic-Segmentation/blob/milestone-4/docs/images/loss.png)